AssSam7/todo-full-stack/README.md

 - Load data dynamically

 ### 🔥 [Live]
-This app is deployed to heroku on the following bank
+This app is deployed to heroku on the following link

 **URL**: https://todo-js-node.herokuapp.com/